youneslamjaghjagh/exteention-chrome-inject-response-fact-checking/README.md

-# exteention-chrome-inject-response-fact-checking
+# facktcheking-facebook-exetetion
-extention chrome to anlayse text  factchecking
+chrome extention for text content publiction analyse  in facebook and inject result